srcghb/D2L-Chrome-Extension/README.md

 # D2L-Chrome-Extension
 D2L = DST to Light.gg

-This chrome extension swaps the Destiny Stat Tracker (DST) link of each item in Destiny Item Manager (DIM) with it's Light.gg page.
+This chrome extension swaps the Destiny Stat Tracker (DST) link of each item in Destiny Item Manager (DIM) for it's Light.gg page.

 Note: For this work between consistently, you must click off each item before viewing a new item.
 This allows the script to refresh and work for the new item opened in DIM.